vcc1432/star-wars-client/README.md

 ## Future improvements, features and fixes

-Since there was limited time to set up this application, I have a few ideas for future improvements:
+I have a few ideas for future improvements:

 - Building an error modal, which will appear when a call to the server failed;
 - Building a 404 page with a disappointed baby Yoda;